While doing my yoga practice this morning I was reminded of these wise and powerful words from Yoga with Adriene:

 That is until I reached the sandy ocean bottom.

-Continue reading “Why silence is good for the soul”
+Continue reading “Why silence is good for your soul”

 I was leaving my job to move across the world, in hopes of starting a new life in Scotland.